 7. Stroll around Al Karak Castle/ Kerak

 An interesting castle which overlooks the city of Kerak and it has an important story through the centuries.
-Built in the 12th century Kerak is just 2 hours from Amman and you can spend an entire day here as the castle is big enough to keep you active!
+It was built in the 12th century, Kerak is just 2 hours from Amman and you can spend an entire day here as the castle is big enough to keep you active!
 There is also a museum explaining the historical significance of the castle.
 The homonymous town around the castle is small but vibrant and is worth a visit.

 8. Drive through the King’s Highway

-This iconic Highway with the breath taking views is one more must see!
+This iconic Highway with breathtaking views is one more must-see!
 Even if you don’t drive/ rent a car please ask your driver or your tour guide to take this road instead of the faster one!
-It’s really worth the effort and the time at least for once.
-This is one the cases that photos can not convey properly the magnificence of a place.
+It’s really worth the effort and the time at least once.
+This is one of the cases when photos can not convey properly the magnificence of a place.